 Feed store.
 Pure MSM by the pound.
 I take 1 teaspoon a day in liquid.
 Nails have never been stronger.
 Good for lots of things.
 Check internet.

 Eat pine nuts and sunflower seeds.
 They will give you stronger nails within a week.
-Just a mixed handful every day and you'll be amazed at the results.

 What can I do to make my nails stronger and grow faster?
 I got my nails done for my sister's wedding.
 I didn't want to go because I knew it would damage my nails, but I went.
 And now I'm facing the consequences.
 My nails are really thin, they break off easily, and they don't grow hardly at all.

 Increase your Biotin dosage.
 Biotin is really good for nails and hair.
 I take a multivitamin with Biotin in it but I also take two Biotin tablets at the same time.
-I take it for my hair but my mother takes the same dosage for her nails (she has weak nails like you described).

 The biotin suggestion is one I use (for my hair actually but it helps with nails, too), but since you sign yourself 'horselover' I'm surprised you don't know about using hoof conditioner on your nails to strengthen them.
 It REALLY works, and quick too!